Equities

 Euro zone’s industrial production.

 8:30 a.m.
-ET: Canada’s employment for February.
-Consensus is a gain of 10,000 jobs with the unemployment rate rising 0.1 per cent to $6.6 per cent and average hourly wages rising 3.2 per cent year-over-year.
+ET: Canada’s employment for February, which unexpectedly lost a net of 83,900 jobs, while the unemployment rate rose to 6.7 per cent.
+Consensus was for a gain of 10,000 jobs with the unemployment rate rising 0.1 per cent to 6.6 per cent.

 8:30 a.m.
 ET: Canada’s capacity utilization for Q4.